vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-route-authorization-testing.md

 ### Solution - Kotlin - Setup

-The basic premise is to use a combination of the `RequestMappingHandlerMapping` object from Spring Web and a few `@TestFactory` tests to ensure every route is tested with every role in your system.
+To ensure all the routes are tested for every role in your system, we'll use a combination of the `RequestMappingHandlerMapping` object from Spring Web and a few `@TestFactory` tests.

-In order to do this, we're going to get to a point where all we're maintaining is a list of specs we can update when we add new routes.
+To start, let's put our auth Roles into an enum for typed goodness (you can also do this with strings).

-To start, although you can do this with strings, let's put our auth Roles into an enum for typed goodness.
 In our application code we have:

 ```kotlin
 enum class Role {